Fiona Gore, Countess of Arran

-Fiona Bryde Gore, Countess of Arran (née Colquhoun; 20 July 1918 – 16 May 2013) was a Scottish powerboating racer who was awarded the 1980 Segrave Trophy.

-She held the record for the fastest woman on water.
+Fiona Bryde Gore, Countess of Arran (née Colquhoun; 20 July 1918 – 16 May 2013), was a Scottish powerboat racer and recipient of the 1980 Segrave Trophy for the fastest woman on water.

-World Record
+Career

-In 1980 she became the fastest woman on water, reaching a speed of 102 mph in a powerboat on Lake Windemere.
+Arran was introduced to powerboats when she was a passenger in Miss England III in its trial runs on Loch Lomond.
+In 1980, Lady Arran became the fastest woman on water, reaching a speed of 102 mph in a powerboat on Lake Windemere.
+For this, she won the 1980 Segrave Trophy.

-Marriage
+Personal life

-Gore was born to Geraldine Bryde Tennant and her husband Iain Colquhoun, Baronet.
-By her marriage to Arthur Gore, 8th Earl of Arran, she was Countess of Arran.
-She had two sons, the oldest Arthur Gore, 9th Earl of Arran.
+Fiona Colquhoun was born to Geraldine Bryde Tennant and Sir Iain Colquhoun, 7th Baronet.
+In 1937, she married the Hon.
+Arthur Gore, who in 1958 succeeded his brother as the 8th Earl of Arran.

-Powerboating background

-Fiona Colquhoun was introduced to speedboats when she was a passenger in Miss England III in its trial runs on Loch Lomond.